 Throughout the research and development, Becoming US partnered with a number of different organizations, including the University of Maryland, the National Park Service, the Smithsonian Center for Learning and Digital Access, the National Museum of the American Indian, the Smithsonian Center for Folklife and Cultural Heritage, and Smithsonian Affiliations.
 The Becoming US team has presented its work and received feedback at national conferences such as the National Council for the Social Studies, the 1882 Foundation annual symposium, and the American Association for State and Local History.

-Becoming US is supported with grants from the Smithsonian’s Understanding the American Experience Consortium, Youth Access Grants, Smithsonian-University of Maryland Seed Research Grants, the National Park Service, and the Kettering Foundation.
+Becoming US is supported with grants from the Smithsonian’s Understanding the American Experience Consortium, Youth Access Grants, Smithsonian-University of Maryland Seed Research Grants, the National Park Service, the Kettering Foundation, and the Segal Family Foundation.